Version conflicts, concurrent writes, and precondition failures.

 ARM returns `InvalidResourceLocation` when a storage account name already exists in your subscription but in a different location than requested.

-GCP ABORTED means the operation was terminated by a concurrency conflict and should be retried from a higher-level transaction flow.
+GCP ABORTED means the operation lost a concurrency race and must be restarted from a higher-level transaction or read-modify-write flow.

 Compare Guide